 Iowa Deaf-Blind Equipment Distribution Program

 The goal of the National Deaf-Blind Equipment Distribution Program (NDBEDP) is to ensure that every person with combined hearing and vision loss has access to modern telecommunication tools and the training necessary to use them, granting every individual the opportunity to interact with the world as an involved, contributing member of society.
-The program — promoted by iCanConnect — provides outreach, assessments, telecommunications technology and training free of charge to those who meet federal eligibility guidelines.
+The program, promoted by iCanConnect, provides outreach, assessments, telecommunications technology and training at no cost to those who meet federal eligibility guidelines.

 In 2011, the Federal Communications Commission (FCC) established the NDBEDP, called iCanConnect, as a pilot program.
 The program became permanent in 2016.
 Each state is responsible for implementing and administering its own statewide NDBEDP.
-The administrator of Iowa’s NDBEDP is the Helen Keller National Center, Great Plains Regional Office in Shawnee Mission, Kansas.
+The administrator of Iowa’s program is the Helen Keller National Center, Great Plains Regional Office, in Shawnee Mission, Kansas.